FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 5. Use in Fragrances

-In the fragrance industry, hexyl acetate is utilized in a variety of fragrance families, including fruity, floral, and green compositions.
-It acts as a modifier and impact note, providing freshness and realism to the fragrance profile.
-Typical concentration ranges in perfumes and personal care products are from 0.1% to 1%, depending on the formulation.
-Hexyl acetate is considered a top note due to its volatility and rapid evaporation rate.
+Hexyl acetate is utilized in various fragrance families, including fruity, floral, and green compositions.
+It acts as a modifier or impact note, providing freshness and lift to the fragrance.
+Typical concentration ranges in perfumes and personal care products are from 0.1% to 1%, depending on the desired intensity.
+Due to its volatility, hexyl acetate contributes primarily to the top notes of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts